lit/lit.dev/packages/lit-dev-content/site/docs/ssr/server-usage.md

 #### `RenderResultReadable`

-`RenderResultReadable` - a Node `Readable` stream implementation that provides values from a `RenderResult`.
+`RenderResultReadable` is a Node `Readable` stream implementation that provides values from a `RenderResult`.
 This can be piped into a `Writable` stream, or passed to web server frameworks like Koa.

 This is the preferred way to handle SSR results when integrating with a streaming HTTP server or other stream-supprting API.